Tuiloma Neroni Slade: Secretary general

 Tuiloma Neroni Slade was appointed secretary general of the Pacific Islands Forum Secretariat on 20 August 2008 for a three-year term and took office on 13 October 2008.
 He was elected following the death of Secretary General Greg Urwin on 9 August 2008.
 He succeeded acting Secretary General Feleti Teo, who also sought appointment to a full term.

 He announced his intention to seek reappointment to a second term in 2011.
 Slade's reappointment was openly opposed by the government Frank Bainimarama of Fiji, which has been suspended from the Pacific Islands Forum since 2009.
 Bainimarama put forth another candidate for nomination, former Fijian foreign minister Kaliopate Tavola, with the initial support of the members of the Melanesian Spearhead Group.
 Fiji released statements touting the opposition of the Pacific Islands Forum's Melanesian members to Slade's reappointment.

-Despite Tavola's nomination, the leaders of the Pacific Island Forum unanimously reappointed Slade for a second term on 8 September 2011, following a leaders' retreat on Waiheke Island in Auckland, New Zealand.
+Despite Tavola's nomination, the leaders of the Pacific Islands Forum unanimously reappointed Slade for a second term on 8 September 2011, following a leaders' retreat on Waiheke Island in Auckland, New Zealand.
 He received full support from all members, including the Melanesian Spearhead Group.
 It is unknown if any Melanesian members put forth Tavola's nomination during the retreat.
 Slade thanked leaders for his renomination in a statement, "I sincerely thank the Forum Leaders for having confidence in me to lead their Secretariat for a second term.
 I will of course work to the best of my abilities to serve the Forum membership in pursuit of aspirations in the Leaders' Vision for a region of peace, harmony, security and economic prosperity, so that all our people can lead free and worthwhile lives."

 Following his retirement, Slade was appointed to Samoa's Judicial Service Commission.